Brown-University-Library/riamco/README.md

 bundle exec rake riamco:import_eads[/path/to/xml/published/*.xml]
 ```

-You can use rake task `parse_eads` if you just want to parse to an EAD and see the result in your Terminal.
+You can use rake task `parse_eads` if you just want to parse an EAD and see the result in your Terminal.

 The code to convert the finding aids from XML to Solr documents is in `./app/models/ead.rb` and `./app/models/ead_import.rb`.